DynamoMTL/mercury-engine/README.md

 -# in app/views/pages/index.html.haml
 %section#main
   %h1 My Cyber Web Page
+  :markdown
-  %div All your web belong to us
+    All your web belong to us
 ```

 it becomes: